 This medication can increase the risk of developing a condition (endometrial hyperplasia) that may lead to cancer of the lining of the uterus.
 Taking progestins, another hormone medication, with this medication lowers the risk of developing this condition.
 Therefore, if your uterus has not been removed (by a hysterectomy), your care team may prescribe a progestin for you to take together with your estrogen.
 You should know, however, that taking estrogens with progestins may have additional health risks.
 You should discuss the use of estrogens and progestins with your care team to determine the benefits and risks for you.

-If you are going to have surgery, you may need to stop taking this medication.
-Consult your care team for advice before you schedule the surgery.
+If you are going to have elective surgery, tell your care team you are taking this medication.
+You may need to stop taking this medication before the surgery.

 Where should I keep my medication?

 Keep out of the reach of children and pets.